 Before you put a point in any of these talent trees, make sure you know how you plan to use your commanders.
 Resetting or changing your talent build costs a hefty 1,000 gems and you will want to avoid using your gems at all costs!

 3. Making a Legendary Commander your Primary Commander

 Now, this isn’t always an early game mistake in some cases.
 Depending on which legendary commanders are being recommended and how much you are going to spend on.
 However, most of the time it is just a simple game mistake.

 The smart move to do is focus on your epic commanders first.
 Before you touch your legendary commanders, make sure you know what you are doing.

 These pitfalls can be entirely avoided if you spend some time investing in your Epic and Elite commanders.
-As the game progress, you will have at least a solid idea of how your commander roster looks like.
+As the game progresses, you will have at least a solid idea of how your commander roster looks like.
 This gives you good options to work around with.

-Elite gathering commanders like Sarka, Constance and Gaius Marius are one of the fewest commanders that everyone should be leveling them up early in the game so you have solid gathering teams for resources.
+Elite gathering commanders like Sarka, Constance and Gaius Marius are one of the few commanders that everyone should be leveling them up early in the game so you have solid gathering teams for resources.

 4. Choosing the Wrong Civilization

 For instance, Japan is great at scouting due to 30% march speed.
 You should be sending out your scouts 24/7 to lift up all the fog.
-Planning to launch attack while playing as Japan?
+Planning to launch an attack while playing as Japan?
 You are going to lose that one out badly.